 Agencies Providing Aid (APA) will provide a person in charge (superior officer) of all responding personnel and equipment.
 The APA person in charge (superior officer) shall check in with the appropriate person/unit upon arrival at the incident.
 If as/her signed to a staging area, he/she will check in with the staging area manager and maintain his personnel and equipment in ready status at staging until assigned or released.
 The person in charge (superior officer) or a designated person from the APA, in most cases, may fill a position of Strike Team/Task Force Leader within the Operations Section of the ICS.
 The AHJ may at times wish to assign the person in charge (superior officer) of the APA as the Operations Section Chief (OSC) for the incident as the complexity of the incident increases.
 The person in charge (superior officer) of the APA at any time can decide not to participate in the tactics of the incident when it is felt that the tactics are unsafe.
 The person in charge (superior officer) shall notify the IC or OSC of his/her decision and details of what safety issues there are.
-If the APA person in charge (superior officer) arrives at a staging area and finds that no Staging Area Manager has been assigned the person in charge (superior officer) shall assume the role of Staging Area Manager until one is assigned.
+If the APA person in charge (superior officer) arrives at a staging area and finds that no Staging Area Manager has been assigned.